How the Evolution of PCB Design Has Allowed SpaceX's Visions to Take Flight

 On Feb 19th SpaceX debuted its Falcon 9 launch.
 Image credit: Nadezda Murmakova/shutterstock.com

-What role does today’s PCB technology, and the computing power it brings, play in the world of SpaceX?
+What role does today’s industrial PCB technology, and the computing power it brings, play in the world of SpaceX?
 For the Falcon 9 rockets, and for the whole concept of vertically landing, it’s in the flight and control computers.
-Modern PCB technology has not only made this system possible but entirely practical without compromise.
+Modern printed circuit board technology has not only made this system possible but entirely practical without compromise.
 Widely available, high performing integrated circuits and processor units, coupled with modern multi-layer boards have reduced the overall space requirements of PCB modules and keep down their cost.
 Rapid-response manufacturing, surface mount technology, and an ever-expanding catalog of usable off-the-shelf components mean that board designs can be flexible as needs change and available on short turnarounds.
 Most importantly, powerful and intuitive graphical PCB design software allow SpaceX designers the freedom to create these systems with ease.
 This is a great advantage for the Falcon 9 design.
 Highly redundant components, conventional processors and existing computer platforms are applied to make steadfast reliability a guarantee.